Poles in Lithuania: 1990–2000

 When Lithuania declared its independence from the Soviet Union in 1990 large part of the Polish minority, still remembering the 1950s attempts to ban Polish, was afraid that the independent Lithuanian government might want to reintroduce the Lithuanization policies.
 Furthermore, some Lithuanian nationalists, notably the Vilnija organization which was founded in 1988, considered eastern Lithuania's inhabitants as Polonized Lithuanians.
 Due to their view of ethnicity as primordial, they argued that the Lithuanian state should work to restore their "true" identity.
 Although, many Poles in Lithuania do have Lithuanian ancestry, they considered themselves ethnically Polish.

 According to the historian Alfred E. Senn, the Polish minority was divided into three main groups: Vilnius' inhabitants supported Lithuanian independence, the residents of Vilnius' southeastern districts and Šalčininkai were pro-Soviet, while the third group scattered throughout the country did not have a clear position.
 According to surveys from the spring of 1990, 47% of Poles in Lithuania supported the pro-Soviet Communist party (in contrast to 8% support among ethnic Lithuanians), while 35% supported Lithuanian independence.

-In November 1988, Yedinstvo (literally "Unity"), a pro-Soviet movement that was against Lithuanian independence, was formed.
-Under Polish leadership and with Soviet support, the regional authorities in Vilnius and Šalčininkai region declared an autonomous region, the Polish National Territorial Region.
+In November 1988, Yedinstvo (literally "Unity"), a pro-Soviet movement that opposed Lithuanian independence, was formed.
+Under local Polish leadership and with Soviet support, the regional authorities in Vilnius and Šalčininkai region declared an autonomous region, the Polish National Territorial Region.
 The same Polish politicians later voiced support for the Soviet coup attempt of 1991 in Moscow.
-Yedinstvo collapsed after the failure of the GKChP in the 1991 Soviet coup d'état attempt, which doomed any prospect of a return to Soviet rule.
-Simultaneously, after the August Coup's failure, the Polish autonomous region was immediately declared illegal by the Lithuanian government, which instituted direct rule in those areas, thus causing resentment among some residents.
-The Government of Poland, however, never supported the autonomist tendencies of the Polish minority in Lithuania..
-Yedinstvo lost influence after the August 1991 Coup and since then it's inactive.
+Yedinstvo, which had never had the approval of the Polish government, collapsed after the failure of the GKChP in the 1991 Soviet coup d'état attempt, which doomed any prospect of a return to Soviet rule.
+Simultaneously, after the August Coup's failure, the Polish autonomous region was immediately declared illegal by the Lithuanian government, which instituted direct rule in those areas.

 In April 1989, another more moderate organization of Lithuanian Poles, the Association of Poles in Lithuania (Związek Polaków na Litwie, ZPL), was established.
 Its first leader was Jan Sienkiewicz.
-ZPL supported 1991 Lithuanian independence referendum.
+ZPL supported the 1991 Lithuanian independence referendum.
 On 29 January 1991, Lithuanian government granted minorities right of schooling in their native language and use of it in official institutions.

-Nonetheless, still no Polish person was included in the central government, also local governments in Polish-speaking regions were suspended after some of its leaders backed August 1991 Coup, and in their place governors were appointed.
-In addition, a new Citizenship Law was enacted in December 1991, that granted citizenship to every person that lived in eastern Lithuania before 1940, if they didn't have citizenship of another country, thus excluding most Polish persons that emigrated to Poland after the war.
+A new Citizenship Law was enacted in December 1991, that granted citizenship to every person that lived in eastern Lithuania before 1940, if they did not have citizenship of another country, thus excluding some persons that emigrated to Lithuania after the war.